Malcolm Fleming, 3rd Lord Fleming: Death

 He died on 10 September 1547, aged 53, at the Battle of Pinkie.
-His will included £50 owed to him by Mary of Guise, and in it he wished to be buried in his new church and his father's remains to be taken there from Boghall.
-Cumbernauld Castle went to his eldest son, James Fleming.
+He had made a will on 15 February 1547.
+He mentioned £500 owed to him by Mary of Guise, and he wished to be buried in his new church and his father's remains to be taken there from Boghall.
+He bequeathed the furnishings of Cumbernauld Castle to his eldest son, James Fleming.
 His wife was to have Boghall excepting its artillery.
 Lord Fleming asked that his master of work and master complete the church at Biggar.
 He entrusted his two daughters to continue as companions of Mary, Queen of Scots, and his younger son to be a companion of Mary of Guise's son the Duke of Longueville in France.